-As of today I’m on the search for the best tri-color aka “rainbow” cookies.
+As of today I’m on the search for the best Rainbow Cookies.
 If you live in the northeast or in a community with Italian bakeries, you’ve probably seen these pink, yellow and green little cakes.
 I discovered them in my late teens while staying with my grandma in New York.
 Italian bakeries sold them, and while the cookies always looked good, some were better than others.

-A good tri-color cookie should have a) almond flavor and b) fresh preserves and c) a tasty chocolate topping.
+In my opinion, good Rainbow Cookies (also known as tri-color cookies) should have a) almond flavor and b) fresh preserves and c) a tasty chocolate topping.
 I was never too worried about the thickness or softness of the layers, because in most cases I’d be happy to get one that wasn’t dry.
 Maybe once I master a few batches I’ll start getting picky about thickness.

 So this weekend I tried my first recipe.
 I read as many different recipes as I could and then narrowed it down to four which had various distinguishing properties I perceived as significant.